extemporelang/extemporelang.github.io/_docs/overview/using-extempore.md

 {:.note-box}

-This document is kindof a deep dive on how this stuff works; if you're just after the quick version then the [quickstart guide]({{site.baseurl}}{% link _docs/overview/quickstart.md %}) might be what you're after.
+This document is a deeper dive on what's going on when you use Extempore; if you're just after the quick version then the [quickstart guide]({{site.baseurl}}{% link _docs/overview/quickstart.md %}) might be what you're after.

 The best way to think about programming and evaluating code in Extempore is to think of it as a *compiler-as-a-service* (CaaS).
-The compiler (provided by the `extempore` executable) runs in a shell console, and you connect to it via a TCP socket connection.
+The compiler (provided by the `extempore` executable) runs in a terminal, and you connect to it via a TCP socket connection.
 When the compiler receives any code over this connection it compiles and executes it.
 The general term for this is 'evaluating' the code.
 There are some nuances to this process, but in general the programmer interacts